MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-developer-notifications.md

 1. [Interaction reporting for push notifications](real-time-marketing-developer-push-interactions.md)

 > [!IMPORTANT]
 > To track links that recipients open in notifications, you must collect customer tracking consent.
-To learn more about strategies for collecting customer consent in Customer Insights - Journeys, visit the [Consent Management Overview](real-time-marketing-compliance-settings.md)
+Learn more about strategies for collecting customer consent in Customer Insights - Journeys: [Consent management overview](real-time-marketing-compliance-settings.md)
 >
-> If you have not collected tracking consent, you must use the **originalLink** URL field described in the following code snippet.
-If you have acquired consent, you can use the **link** field value, which will be trackable.
+> If you haven't collected tracking consent, you must use the **originalLink** URL field described in the code snippet below.
+If you have acquired consent, you can use the **link** field value, which is trackable.
 >
-> *PushLinkClicked* will be automatically generated.
-The URL is a redirect link which will create the interaction if the link from the **link** field is used.
+> *PushLinkClicked* is automatically generated.
+The URL is a redirect link which creates the interaction if the link from the **link** field is used.

 ## Receive push message notifications in iOS